g2384/Life-In-The-UK/Facts.md

 If your driving licence if from a country in the **European Union (EU), Iceland, Liechtenstein or Norway**, you can drive in the UK for as long as your licence is valid.

+In Northern Ireland, a newly qualified driver must display an **‘R’** plate (for restricted driver) for **one** year after passing the test.

+If you are resident in the UK, your car or motor cycle must be registered at the Driver and Vehicle Licensing Agency (DVLA).

 The government is usually formed by the party that wins the majority of constituencies.
 If no party wins a majority, two parties may join together to form a **coalition**.

 You can contact MPs by **letter** or **telephone** at their **constituency office**, or at their office in the **House of Commons**.